-Asni is a small town in the foothills of the High Atlas mountains near Marrakech, and it is the heart of Berber countryside with fabulous villages and hamlets, forests, fruit trees (orange, lime, lemon, grapefruit), and rose gardens.
+Asni is a small town in the foothills of the High Atlas mountains near Marrakech, and it is the heart of the Berber countryside with fabulous villages and hamlets, forests, fruit trees (orange, lime, lemon, grapefruit), and rose gardens.

 The community of Asni is a cluster of small Berber villages and farms in a fertile valley at the foot of the High Atlas Mountains.
 Asni is on the route from Marrakech to Taroudant via the Tizi-n-Test pass, the highest and most spectacular pass of the High Atlas.

-High Atlas mountains
+High Atlas mountains:

 Imlil is a small Berber village with a large number of hotels and restaurants.
-Imlil situated at about 70km from Marrakech.
-It’s the last biggest village before the Atlas mountains and it is the start point of the hikes and treks to Toubkal or surrounding area.
+Imlil situated about 70km from Marrakech.
+It’s the last biggest village before the Atlas mountains and it is the start point of the hikes and treks to Toubkal or the surrounding area.